joe-singh/joe-singh.github.io/shahnameh_blog.md

 epic poems in history.

 Although reading it in Persian is unfortunately not feasible (yet!!)
-I found a wonderful podcast by Amir Khadem called [Reading Ferdowsi](https://readingferdowsi.com/) which presents the Shahnameh story by story and also offers some commentary to try and parse the beautiful but difficult poetic language and make it easier to understand.
+I found a wonderful podcast by Amir Khadem called [Reading Ferdowsi](https://readingferdowsi.com/) which presents the Shahnameh story by story.
+It also offers some commentary to try and parse the beautiful but difficult poetic language and make it easier to understand.
 As a way to practice my Persian, I try to summarise what I was able to understand from the story as well as offer an English translation of my summary for anybody interested.

 * [Chapter 1: *Dastan-e Kiyamars va Siyamak* (The Story of Kiyamars & Siyamak)](./shahnameh/yekom.md)